L78k3/grimmora-pages/content/World/Grimmora/Locations/Dungeons-and-Lairs/The Gladiator's Amphitheatre.md

 ## Overview

 A magical arena located within [[Auril]]'s trial complex in [[The Frost]].
-This amphitheater is where the party faced `[[The Trial of the Gladiator]]`.
+This amphitheatre is where the party faced [[The Trial of the Gladiator]].

 ## Features

--   **Magical Audience:** The stands of the amphitheater are empty, yet they produce the sound of a roaring, cheering crowd, creating an oppressive and surreal atmosphere.
+-   **Magical Audience:** The stands of the amphitheatre are empty, yet they produce the sound of a roaring, cheering crowd, creating an oppressive and surreal atmosphere.
 -   **Combat Arena:** The central floor is a designated combat zone, home to [[The Gladiator Wight]].
 -   **Portcullis Exits:** Entry and exit from the arena are controlled by portcullises that open and close magically.